Special cases of the Multi-Measure Model -- understanding the prolonged inflation: Special cases

 We can conclude that the just like in the hyperinflation case, the observed epochs are born from the interplay between the two scalar fields and the exchange of energy between them.
 Inflation occurs while the inflaton remains approximately constant, i.e. $\dot{\phi}\approx0, \ddot{\phi}\approx0$, even though we start on the steep slope of the effective potential and not on its plateaus.
 Thus we have a slow-roll regime dynamically generated by the exchange of energy between the two scalar fields which sends the inflaton back on the more slowly varying upper part of the potential.
-The inflation ends when the oscillations in the angular momentum stop, the angular momentum drops to zero and the system can no longer keep the inflaton on the flatter part of the potential and it starts rolling down the steep slope.
+The inflation ends when the angular momentum falls to almost zero and the system can no longer keep the inflaton on the flatter part of the potential and it starts rolling down the steep slope.